winfsp/cgofuse/README.md

 - Prerequisites: NONE
 - Build:
     ```
-    $ cd cgofuse
     $ go install -v ./fuse ./examples/memfs ./examples/passthrough
+    ```

-    # You may also need the following in order to run FUSE file systems.
-    # Commands must be run as root.
+- Note: You may also need the following in order to run FUSE file systems.
+Commands must be run as root.
+    ```
     $ chmod go+rw /dev/puffs
     $ sysctl -w vfs.generic.usermount=1
     ```
+- Note: Support is experimental.
+There are known issues that stem from the differences in the NetBSD [librefuse](https://github.com/NetBSD/src/tree/bbc46b99bff565d75f55fb23b51eff511068b183/lib/librefuse) implementation from the reference [libfuse](https://github.com/libfuse/libfuse) implementation.

 **OpenBSD**
 - Prerequisites: NONE
 - Build:
     ```
-    $ cd cgofuse
     $ go install -v ./fuse ./examples/memfs ./examples/passthrough
     ```
-- **NOTE**: OpenBSD 6 removed the `kern.usermount` option, which allowed non-root users to mount file systems [[link](https://undeadly.org/cgi?action=article&sid=20160715125022&mode=expanded&count=0)].
+- Note: OpenBSD 6 removed the `kern.usermount` option, which allowed non-root users to mount file systems [[link](https://undeadly.org/cgi?action=article&sid=20160715125022&mode=expanded&count=0)].
 Therefore you must be root in order to use FUSE and cgofuse.
+- Note: Support is experimental.
+There are known issues that stem from the differences in the OpenBSD [libfuse](https://github.com/openbsd/src/tree/dae5ffec5618b0b660e9064e3b0991bb4ab1b1e8/lib/libfuse) implementation from the reference [libfuse](https://github.com/libfuse/libfuse) implementation.

 ## How to use